- What are the minimum requirements to install XP? "What are the minimum requirements to install XP?"

 You get frequent Blue Screens, Lockups or can only boot to Safe Mode.
 It could be a faulty device driver.

-You can use the Verifier program to help identify a faulty device driver.
+You can use the Verifier program to help identify a faulty device driver.- From Start Button:

 -Select: Run